HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

 2.1 Log in to the WAAS platform
 ~~~~~~~~~~~~~~~~~~~

-Open the WAAS platform (waas.chainup.com or custody.chainup.com) in the browser, scan the QR code and log in using the [Hicoin] app on the home page or the [scan] function of the cloud wallet
+Open the WAAS platform (waas.chainup.com or custody.chainup.com) in the browser, scan the QR code and log in using the [TopValue] app on the home page or the [scan] function of the cloud wallet

 .. image:: images/api_plan_saomadenglu.png
    :width: 800px